Sign in →

 Beckwith-Wiedemann Syndrome:

 Beckwith-Wiedemann syndrome is a disorder characterized by prenatal and/or postnatal overgrowth, neonatal hypoglycemia, congenital malformations, and an increased risk for embryonal tumors.
 Physical findings are variable and can include abdominal wall defects, macroglossia, and hemihyperplasia.
 The predisposition for tumor development is associated with specific tumor types such as adrenal carcinoma, nephroblastoma (Wilms tumor), hepatoblastoma, and rhabdomyosarcoma.
-In infancy, BWS has a mortality rate of approximately 20%.

 Most cases of BWS are caused by hypomethylation of LIT1, paternal uniparental disomy of chromosome 11, or hypermethylation of H19.
 Approximately 5% to 10% of sporadic BWS cases and approximately 40% of BWS cases with a positive family history are caused by CDKN1C variants.
 The appropriate first-tier test in the evaluation of a possible diagnosis of BWS is BWRS / Beckwith-Wiedemann Syndrome/Russell-Silver Syndrome, Molecular Analysis, Varies.
 This test may be considered when the results of BWS methylation analysis are negative, and there is still a strong clinical suspicion of BWS.